 Chrome has always earned its place on our computers, however, both in terms of its performance and its feature set.
-In past roundups we've consistently found it one of the fastest browsers available for Mac; this time around its JetStream benchmark score was only solid (168.08), making it the fastest outside the elite top group of Safari, Safari Preview and OmniWeb, but its Octane benchmark score was very impressive.
+In past roundups we've consistently found it one of the fastest browsers available for Mac; this time around its JetStream benchmark score was only 177.79, positively dwarfed by Safari's score of 237.33.
+It is still the fastest of the other web browsers looked at here though - but by a small margin.. but its Octane benchmark score was very impressive.
 And in the real world, the speed with which pages appear and subsequently scroll is almost breathtaking.

-If there's a price for this, it's the fact that Chrome really does push you towards Google services.
+If there's a price when it comes to using Chrome though.
+The Chrome browser really does push you towards Google services.
 You're encouraged to log in with your Google account, for example, in which case all your browsing data will automatically be synced across all your devices (including, of course, Android phones/tablets, and any of those cheap Chromebook laptops you might own).
 As useful as this might sound, doing so is providing Google with access to yet more of your data.
 A small but growing number of people refuse to put up with such strategies.

 And yet it's so hard to move away from Chrome.
 For example, the ecosystem comprising the Chrome Web Store is simply unparalleled.
 There are hundreds if not thousands of extensions to cater to every need, and web apps that can duplicate almost anything that can be done on the desktop.
 And Chrome's developers keep adding in those genuinely useful features, such as automatic translation - visit a Chinese web page, for example, and it'll be translated automatically for you.

-Chrome is simply the best browser out there and Google has the resources to keep it that way.
+Google has the resources to make Chrome the best browser out there so you can expect it to keep improving.
 If you're desperately looking to switch away from Chrome to an alternative browser, we can provide just one potential reason: Chrome consumes battery power like a Hungry Hungry Hippo gobbles marbles.
 It simply doesn't appear to have been optimised for modern Macs, to the extent where we have trouble recommending Chrome for those who use a portable Mac.
 (See also How to get better MacBook battery life.)
 Of course, this makes little difference to iMac and Mac Pro users.